Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 county 25/3 253 rank 100/20 10020 rank Gig gig rank Providers

-At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 0 locations in Beltrami County.
+At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 2,587 locations in Pine County.
+The majority of locations will get fiber, however a few will get satellite or fixed wireless connection, which does not qualify as served in the MN statute.

 There is still Line Extension funding yet to be distributed, which helps connect handfuls of houses just beyond existing infrastructure.
-(Beltrami has not benefitted from earlier Line Extension awards.
-So that seems like a strategy worth considering to reach the last households.)
+(Pine has benefitted from earlier Line Extension awards.
+So that seems like a strategy worth considering.)

 2025 2024 2023 2022 2021 2020 2019 2018 2017